aurisaurea/aurisaurea.github.io/_pages/about.md

 ---
-permalink: /about/fr/
+permalink: /about/
-title: "auris aurea"
+title: auris aurea
-lang: fr
 ref: about
 ---